 "Small changes are much easier to adopt than large sweeping changes," Wheeler said.
 "The key is not two pounds lost, then three pounds gained.
 One thing to keep in mind is be aware of big events like birthdays, holidays or vacations as those weight gains might each lead to two to five pounds gained.
 Over the years those pounds add up."

 Myth 2: Slow, gradual weight loss is more sustainable than large, rapid weight loss.

 This myth says losing one to two pounds per week is ideal, while those who lose more weight faster will eventually gain it all back.
 Again, the research shows something quite different.

 "Often rapid weight loss provides a lot of positive reinforcement and even allows people to feel better and begin exercising with less weight causing bodily stress," Wheeler said.
-"However, yo-yo dieting where losing and gaining frequently is not a good way to achieve sustainable weight loss.
+"However, yo-yo dieting, where people lose and gain frequently, is not a good way to achieve sustainable weight loss.
 And often, a successful weight loss program often requires major dietary and lifestyle changes that may lead to rapid initial weight loss."

-"Take the success of a fad diet then modify eating behaviors and food choices that are healthier and sustainable," Wheeler said.
-"Fads exist because we want a quick fix, but success requires change and often significant change.
+"Fads exist because we want a quick fix," Wheeler said.
+"But success requires change and often significant change.
 Speak with a weight loss professional to discuss more aggressive means of weight loss.
 Not all involve surgery but some people need assistance."